nixiz/yazilim-notlari/_posts/2022-03-04-multi-observer-with-bridge-pattern.md

 };
 ```

-In most observer pattern implementations has subscriptions are done in runtime.
-But this has to be done where it is not
+In most observer pattern implementations has subscriptions where they have done in runtime.
+But this has to be done
-clear which class will subscribe and when.
-However, in most of time observer classes are known during the development
+where it is not clear which class will subscribe and when.
+However, in most of time observer classes are known during
-process.
-Therefore having a runtime dependency for observer registration and having lists are not useful for most of
+the development process.
+Therefore having a runtime dependency for observer registration and having lists are not
-observer pattern implementations.
+necessary for most of observer pattern implementations.

+Ass we all know C++ is

 The solution is using compile time